These are some of the most common questions we are asked during private consultations and over the phone:

 I do not have insurance.
 Can I still see Dr. Garg or Dr. Ashpole?

 Yes.
 If you are uninsured, we provide you a discount of up to 50%.
-That will reduce your initial consultation fees to $100 and diagnostic ultrasound examination to approximately $300.
+Your initial vein evaluation is free of charge, and if we determine that you need a diagnostic ultrasound examination that cost is reduced to approximately $300.
 If further treatment is indicated, these fees will be deducted from the cost of your treatment.

 We are able to provide you this discount because it saves us a considerable amount of time in administrative paperwork to file insurance claims.
 We happily pass this cost savings to our patients.
 Patients with high deductibles may also feel free to choose this option.